owaspsamm/website/content/en/sponsor.md

 ### Bronze

-A significant donation in time or money, equivalent to $5,000 or more.
+A significant donation in time or money, equivalent to $1,000 or more.

 #### Benefits
 * Logo and link on the [Supporters](../supporters) page (Bronze section)
-* Mentioned as Silver Sponsor on the [Practitioners](../practitioners) page
+* Mentioned as Bronze Sponsor on the [Practitioners](../practitioners) page

 ### Community